Saturday, August 13, 2011

 Summer of Bravery: Take that Childhood Fears

 Considering I was the biggest chicken as a kid, I'm pretty proud of myself.
-I mean, I used to panic if my dress got stuck over my head and I crawled through a two foot door to get into the cave.
-I freaked when my brother used to do his golem impersonation and I laughed while I listened to another golem impersonation in complete darkness.
-Of course if anything had touched me, it'd be over like that, but still I'm feeling pretty hardcore right about now.
+I mean, I used to panic if my dress got stuck over my head, and I just crawled through a two foot door to get into the cave.
+I freaked when my brother used to do his golem impersonation, and I laughed while I listened to another golem impersonation in complete darkness.
+Of course, if anything had touched me, it'd be over like that, but still I'm feeling pretty hardcore right about now.

 Thursday, June 16, 2011